riskportal/risk-docs/docs/4_clustering_statistics.md

 - `network` (nx.Graph): The network graph.
 - `annotation` (dict): The annotation associated with the network.
-- `clustering` (str, list, tuple, or np.ndarray, optional): Community detection algorithm(s) used to partition the network into clusters (neighborhoods).
+- `clustering` (str, list, tuple, or np.ndarray, optional): Community detection algorithm(s) used to partition the network into clusters (clusters).
 Provide a single algorithm or a list/tuple/array to run multiple algorithms.
 Options include:
     - `'louvain'`: Applies the Louvain method for community detection. _(default)_
     - `'greedy'`: Detects communities in a graph based on the greedy optimization of modularity.
     - `'labelprop'`: Uses label propagation to find communities.